-The new artistic director for the Illinois Shakespeare Festival is John C. Stark.
-Stark has worked extensively at the Illinois Shakespeare Festival where he has produced 32 designs since 1993, including 20 from the Bard’s canon.
+John C. Stark became the Artistic Director of the Festival in August of 2017.
+Stark has worked extensively at the Illinois Shakespeare Festival, where he has produced 33 designs since 1993, including 20 from the Bard’s canon.
 He has designed professionally for Chicago theatre companies such as Victory Gardens, Drury Lane Theatre, The Next Theatre, and Famous Door Theatre, where his design of The Living won the Joseph Jefferson Award for Scenic Design in 1997.
 Regional credits include work at Indiana Repertory Theatre, The Garden Theatre (Winter Garden, FL), and Pennsylvania Center Stage.

-Stark’s 2012 design for the production Falling, which originated at the Mustard Seed Theatre in St. Louis, was produced Off Broadway at the Minetta Lane Theatre by Falling Feathers Productions, and received three Drama Desk Award nominations.
+Stark’s 2012 design for the production Falling , which originated at the Mustard Seed Theatre in St. Louis, was produced Off Broadway at the Minetta Lane Theatre that year.
+It received three Drama Desk Award nominations in 2013.
 His design of Way to Heaven at the New Jewish Theatre was nominated for a St. Louis Theatre Circle Award in 2013.

-Robert Quinlan, Associate Artistic Director For ISF, Robert has directed A MIDSUMMER NIGHT’S DREAM, RICHARD II and MACBETH.
+For the Illinois Shakespeare Festival, Robert has directed A MIDSUMMER NIGHT’S DREAM, RICHARD II, and MACBETH.
 He is also a member of the 8-Person Artistic Collective at Arkansas Shakespeare Theatre, where he has directed HENRY IV (PART ONE), HAMLET, A MIDSUMMER NIGHT’S DREAM, and RICHARD III.
 Other directing credits include productions with Taproot Theatre (Seattle), Fire Exit Theatre (Calgary), Fifth House Ensemble (Chicago), Nanyang Academy of Fine Arts (Singapore), and First Stage Children’s Theatre (Milwaukee).
 Robert is the Head of the MFA Directing Program at Illinois State University, having previously headed the Directing Program at Purdue University.
 For three seasons, he was the Associate Artistic Director and Casting Director for the Milwaukee Shakespeare Company.
 He is a member of the Society of Stage Directors and Choreographers.

 Nick Benson joined the Illinois Shakespeare Festival team in September of 2017 in the role of Box Office Manager.
 Nick brings a unique background to the Illinois Shakespeare Festival.
 He has a Bachelor’s Degree in Music Business from Illinois State University and a MBA specializing in Marketing from Loyola University Chicago.
 His previous experience includes serving as the Box Office Manager at both Broadway In Chicago and Theatre Council Productions (TCP).
 Nick is excited to be a part of the Illinois Shakespeare Festival and looks forward to assisting all of the patrons with their ticketing needs.